SERG-Delft/delftswa/2021/index.md

 layout: tud
 ---

-_The content of this page is tentative and work in progress_

 Schedule and material for the 2021 edition of IN4315, the TU Delft [Software Architecture](../index.html) course.

 ## IN4315 Teaching Team 2021